 Every transfer of money to the Barclays account is verified by the next day's published DAILY AUDIT of the BullionVault Client Account, publicly proving that we never allow your money to fund our business.

-The BullionVault Client account is potentially exposed to the failure of Lloyds TSB Bank itself.
+The BullionVault Client account is potentially exposed to the failure of Lloyds Bank itself.

-Part of the largest of all UK banks, Lloyds TSB Bank is currently 43% owned by the UK government, after it acquired HBOS to become the Lloyds Banking Group in Dec.
+Part of the largest of all UK banks, Lloyds Bank is currently 43% owned by the UK government, after it acquired HBOS to become the Lloyds Banking Group in Dec.
 2008.
-Measuring bank reliability is the business of the credit rating agencies like Moody's, and their analysis now puts the Lloyds TSB division (where BullionVault keeps its client account) at A1.
-That's on a par with most of the world's better-known banks, and ahead of many leading names.
+Measuring bank reliability is the business of the credit rating agencies like Moody's, and their analysis now puts the Lloyds Bank division (where BullionVault keeps its client account) at A2, indicating that it is subject to low credit risk and has a good capacity to meet its financial commitments.

 While it is in a BullionVault client account at the bank your money - like all money held in bank accounts - is subjected to a risk of the bank's own insolvency - but not BullionVault's.

-But BullionVault gold is yours outright, so there is no credit exposure either to Lloyds TSB, or to the vault operators, or to BullionVault.
-All three could fail, and all your gold would still be yours and would be returned to you in full by a liquidator.
-This is the essence of direct physical ownership of gold held through BullionVault's custody arrangement.
+But BullionVault gold and silver is yours outright, so there is no credit exposure either to Lloyds Bank, or to the vault operators, or to BullionVault.
+All three could fail, and all your bullion would still be yours and would be returned to you in full by a liquidator.
+This is the essence of direct physical ownership of gold and silver held through BullionVault's custody arrangement.

 © BullionVault Ltd 2013 - Buy gold online at live gold prices.